 Make the Frosting:

 - Place the first layer of cake on a serving plate.
-Evenly spread one forth of the frosting over top.
+Evenly spread one-fourth of the frosting over top.
 Repeat with remaining layers.
 Spread the remaining frosting over the sides of the cake.

 - Press 2 cups chopped Pecans onto the sides of the cake.
-Refridgerate overnight.
+Refrigerate overnight.

 No more layers: I know we don’t always have the time or patience to deal with frosting a layered cake.
 You can turn this into a hummingbird sheet cake by baking it in a 9”x13” dish (lightly greased or lined with parchment paper) at 350 degrees for 50 – 60 minutes, or until a toothpick comes out clean.